johanngomes/simpatize/README.md

 1. Install Python 3.4.3 or higher

-**We don't assure the software will work on a higher version.
+**We don't assure that the software will work on a higher version.
 We recommend the use of Python version 3.4.3.**

 Here is the download link of Python 3.4.3: https://www.python.org/downloads/release/python-343/